Blue Jean Chef - Meredith Laurence

 • 2 teaspoons coarsely ground black pepper

-• 1 12-ounce bottles summer ale
+• 1 to 2 (12-ounce) bottles summer ale

 • 1 tablespoon vegetable oil

-• 4 sweet onions sliced
+• 3 to 4 sweet onions, sliced

 • 1 bay leaf

-• salt freshly ground black pepper
+• 4 sprigs fresh thyme salt freshly ground black pepper

 Instructions